LatentKeypointGAN: Controlling Images via Latent Keypoints: Results and Validation

-\parag{LSUN Bedroom and BBC Pose.} In Figure~\ref{fig:bedroom}, we explore the editing ability of entire scenes on the LSUN bedroom dataset.
-No previous unsupervised part-based model has tried this difficult task before.
+\parag{LSUN Bedroom.} In Figure~\ref{fig:bedroom}, we explore the editing ability of entire scenes on the LSUN bedroom dataset.
+No previous unsupervised keypoint-based model has tried this difficult task before.
 We successfully interpolate the local appearance by changing the corresponding keypoint embeddings and translating the local key parts (window, bed) by moving the corresponding keypoints.
+Only \cite{collins2020editing} can change the appearance of parts, but they cannot move, remove or add individual parts; operations we support.

-We can also remove or add some parts by removing or adding peaks in the Gaussian Heatmaps.
-Since our learned representation is two-dimensional, it is not possible to rotate objects entirely. \textbf{} Figure~\ref{fig:bbcpose} explores the editing of individuals.
-Although artifacts remain due to the detailed background and motion blur in the datasets, pose and appearance can be exchanged separately.
+\textbf{BBC Pose.} Figure~\ref{fig:bbcpose} explores the editing of persons.
+Although artifacts remain due to the detailed background and motion blur in the datasets, pose and appearance can still be exchanged. \looseness=-1